 Guided walks on the wider estate

 Join a guided walk of the wider estate at Godolphin for a deeper discovery of the nature and history of this important site.
 Learn about Godolphin through the ages, its mining significance, whilst enjoying stunning views throughout.
-Meeting in front of reception every Thursday at 11am, join either a 3 mile walk or if you fancy a longer stretch, bring a pack lunch on the last Thursday of each month for a 5 mile walk.
+Meeting in front of reception every Wednesday at 11am.
 For more information follow the link bit.ly/2ngUFXS

 Rough land grazing is the most sustainable form of scrubland management and essential for nature conservation.
 The current herd of Ruby Red Devons break down dominant species of scrub allowing new growth.
 The removal of the tougher scrub and reduction of the bracken growth also creates new wind patterns around the hill, which is especially beneficial for butterflies.